bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-09-28-newsletter.md

-  wallet][topic bip32] is not possible, other onchain data can be used to fingerprint wallet software including types of inputs used, types of outputs created, order of inputs and outputs in the transaction, [coin selection][topic coin selection] algorithm, and use of [timelocks][topic timelocks].
+  wallet][topic bip32] is not possible, other onchain data can be used to fingerprint wallet software including types of inputs used, types of outputs created, order of inputs and outputs in the transaction, [coin selection][topic coin selection] algorithm, and use of [timelocks][topic timelocks]. {% assign timestamp="34:10" %}

-- [Why is there a 5-day gap between the genesis block and block 1?]({{bse}}115344) Murch notes that the gap in the timeline could be explained by the genesis block having a higher difficulty target than required, Satoshi setting the block's timestamp in the past, or the [original Bitcoin software waiting][github jrubin annotated] for a peer before starting to mine.
+- [Why is there a 5-day gap between the genesis block and block 1?]({{bse}}115344) Murch notes that the gap in the timeline could be explained by the genesis block having a higher difficulty target than required, Satoshi setting the block's timestamp in the past, or the [original Bitcoin software waiting][github jrubin annotated] for a peer before starting to mine. {% assign timestamp="38:08" %}

-- [Is it possible to set RBF as always-on in bitcoind?]({{bse}}115360) Michael Folkson and Murch explain the `walletrbf` configuration option and list a series of related changes involving defaulting to [RBF][topic rbf] in the GUI, defaulting to RBF in RPCs, and using [`mempoolfullrbf`][news208 mempoolfullrbf] to allow replacements without signaling.
+- [Is it possible to set RBF as always-on in bitcoind?]({{bse}}115360) Michael Folkson and Murch explain the `walletrbf` configuration option and list a series of related changes involving defaulting to [RBF][topic rbf] in the GUI, defaulting to RBF in RPCs, and using [`mempoolfullrbf`][news208 mempoolfullrbf] to allow replacements without signaling. {% assign timestamp="42:09" %}

-- [Why would I need to ban peer nodes on the Bitcoin network?]({{bse}}115183) In contrast to [discouraging a peer][bitcoin 23.x banman], user RedGrittyBrick explains that a node operator could choose to manually ban a peer using the [`setban`][setban rpc] RPC if the peer is misbehaving, a suspected malicious or surveillance node, or part of a cloud provider's network, among other reasons.
+- [Why would I need to ban peer nodes on the Bitcoin network?]({{bse}}115183) In contrast to [discouraging a peer][bitcoin 23.x banman], user RedGrittyBrick explains that a node operator could choose to manually ban a peer using the [`setban`][setban rpc] RPC if the peer is misbehaving, a suspected malicious or surveillance node, or part of a cloud provider's network, among other reasons. {% assign timestamp="45:53" %}

 ## Releases and release candidates